 The best gift you can give yourself is discovering who you are, accepting that person, and stick with them for the long haul.
 If you bend your rule for any Tom, Dick, or Harry (Jill, Janet, or Ngozi), you will wake up one day to realize how far you have strayed from the person you once were.
 Now, for the life of me, I do not understand why some women harbor fear when it comes to this topic.
 Does it have to do with societal conditioning?
 Is sexual purity meant for the woman alone?
 I think not.

 Before you guys roll your eyes at me saying—here she goes again with this “Christianity talk” please hear me out.
 As a Christian, I believe God commands all people to be holy, that is, those who claim to be believers.
 There is no passage of scripture that supports the notion, saying sexual purity is for only the females.
-So, I am always blown away when I hear Christian women, who desire relationships with Christian men, asking how they can reveal to the guy, that they don’t want to indulge in fornication.
+So I am always blown away when I hear Christian women, who desire relationships with Christian men, asking how they can reveal to the man, that they don’t want to indulge in fornication.

-Is the guy not meant to be on the same page?
+Is the man not meant to be on the same page?
 If he is not, then obviously, there is a bigger fish to fry.
 Okay, let’s get to the crux of the matter—how do I tell a guy I like, that I don’t want to have sex before marriage?
 You just tell him (haha).
 On a serious note, bring it up in a conversation as you would with any topic worth discussing.

 · Hey, what are your views on sex before marriage?